ClickHouse/ClickHouse/docs/en/operations/table_engines/collapsingmergetree.md

 The engine inherits from [MergeTree](mergetree.md#table_engines-mergetree) and adds the logic of rows collapsing to data parts merge algorithm.

-`CollapsingMergeTree` deletes (collapses) pairs of rows by specific rules.
+`CollapsingMergeTree` asynchronously deletes (collapses) pairs of rows if all of the fields in a row are equivalent excepting the particular field `Sign` which can have `1` and `-1` values.
+Rows without a pair are kept.
+For more details see the [Collapsing](#collapsingmergetree-collapsing) section of the document.

 The engine may significantly reduce the volume of storage and increase efficiency of `SELECT` query as a consequence.

-See [Collapsing](#collapsingmergetree-algorithm) section of document about `CollapsingMergeTree` input data and algorithm.

 ## Creating a Table